 For 2016 season, Gilliland was replaced by Landon Cassill in the #38 Ford Fusion.
 Gilliland tried to qualify for Daytona 500 in the FRM #35 car, but he failed.
 Later in the season, he returned to the track two more times, to drive #35 car at Talladega's GEICO 500 and Daytona's Coke Zero 400, finishing 17th and 19th.

 He was out of racing in 2017, then returning in 2018 on a part-time schedule with RBR Enterprises in the Cup Series and with Kyle Busch Motorsports in the Truck Series.
+In 2019, he continued to race for his own team in the Truck Series.

 David already has a successor